elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-graphical-representation-of-a-reflection-about-the-xaxis.md

 url: /learn/mathematics/questions/what-is-the-graphical-representation-of-a-reflection-about-the-xaxis
 score: -1.0
 related_article1:
-    id: 168413
+    id: 168418
-    title: What is the standard form of a quadratic function, and how is it graphically represented?
+    title: >-
+        How does symmetry play a role in the graphical properties of reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-standard-form-of-a-quadratic-function-and-how-is-it-graphically-represented
+    url: /learn/mathematics/questions/how-does-symmetry-play-a-role-in-the-graphical-properties-of-reflections
 related_article2:
-    id: 168407
+    id: 168402
+    title: >-
-    title: How do you evaluate a function at a specific point using a graph?
+        How do you mathematically represent a vertical reflection of a function?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-evaluate-a-function-at-a-specific-point-using-a-graph
+    url: /learn/mathematics/questions/how-do-you-mathematically-represent-a-vertical-reflection-of-a-function
 related_article3:
-    id: 168408
+    id: 168420
-    title: What is the difference between the outputs of an original function and its transformed version?
+    title: >-
+        How can you identify transformations by analyzing function graphs?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-difference-between-the-outputs-of-an-original-function-and-its-transformed-version
+    url: /learn/mathematics/questions/how-can-you-identify-transformations-by-analyzing-function-graphs
 related_article4:
-    id: 168400
+    id: 168401
-    title: How can you identify opposite outputs in a table comparison for reflections?
+    title: >-
+        What are the characteristics of vertical reflections on a function's graph?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-you-identify-opposite-outputs-in-a-table-comparison-for-reflections
+    url: /learn/mathematics/questions/what-are-the-characteristics-of-vertical-reflections-on-a-functions-graph
 related_article5:
-    id: 168413
+    id: 168406
-    title: What is the standard form of a quadratic function, and how is it graphically represented?
+    title: >-
+        What is the role of input-output tables in evaluating function models?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-standard-form-of-a-quadratic-function-and-how-is-it-graphically-represented
+    url: /learn/mathematics/questions/what-is-the-role-of-inputoutput-tables-in-evaluating-function-models
 ---

 &nbsp;